Piezoid/HISEA/README.md

 3. make              -- This will compile the HISEA code and create hisea file for use
 ```

-This command will build the hisea binary.
+This command will build the _hisea_ binary.
 If you see any error messages, please contact authors.

-##-- RUNNING HISEA --
+## RUNNING HISEA

 The HISEA program can be used with fastA/fastQ files with one or more sequences.
 The program can be run in both serial and parallel mode.
 The parallel mode has an advantage in terms of time with respect to serial mode.
 HISEA can be run with minimal set of mandatory parameters, --ref and --query.
 For self alignment, HISEA only needs two options --self and --ref.
 All other parameter will assume their default values.